MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismrestartcomplete.md

-#### NDIS_STATUS_FAILURE
+#### NDIS_STATUS_SUCCESS

-The driver indicates NDIS_STATUS_FAILURE if none of the preceding values applies.
-The driver
+The driver successfully restarted the flow of network data through the miniport adapter.
-       should call the
-       <a href="..\ndis\nf-ndis-ndiswriteerrorlogentry.md">NdisWriteErrorLogEntry</a> function
-       with parameters that specify the reason for the failure.

 #### NDIS_STATUS_RESOURCES